d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 print('# classes:', len(set(labels.values())))
 ```

-Next, we define the `reorg_train_valid` function to segment the validation set from the original training set.
+Next, we define the `reorg_train_valid` function to split the validation set out of the original training set.
 The argument `valid_ratio` in this function is the ratio of the number of examples in the validation set to the number of examples in the original training set.
+More concretely,
-In particular, let $n$ be the number of images of the class with the least examples, and $r$ be the ratio, then we will use $\max(\lfloor nr\rfloor,1)$ images for each class as the validation set.
+let $n$ be the number of images of the class with the least examples, and $r$ be the ratio.
+The validation set will split out
+$\max(\lfloor nr\rfloor,1)$ images for each class.
 Let us use `valid_ratio=0.1` as an example.
-Since the original training set has $50,000$ images, there will be $45,000$ images used for training and stored in the path "`train_valid_test/train`" when tuning hyperparameters, while the other $5,000$ images will be stored as validation set in the path "`train_valid_test/valid`".
-After organizing the data, images of the same class will be placed under the same folder so that we can read them later.
+Since the original training set has 50000 images,
+there will be 45000 images used for training in the path `train_valid_test/train`,
+while the other 5000 images will be split out
+as validation set in the path `train_valid_test/valid`.
+After organizing the dataset, images of the same class will be placed under the same folder.

 ```{.python .input}
 #@tab all